Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

 - You will need to have node.js installed on your system, with version V10. or higher.
 - npm (node package manager) used for installing and managing dependencies.

-## Multisig Wallet
+## What is a Multi-Sig Wallet?

-A Multisig wallet is a type of cryptocurrency wallet that requires multiple signatures (or approvals) from different users or addresses to authorize a transaction.
+A multisignature wallet, short for Multi-sig is a type of cryptocurrency wallet that requires multiple signatures (or approvals) from different users or addresses to authorize a transaction.
 The purpose of a multisig wallet is to provide an extra layer of security and protection against unauthorized transactions, as multiple parties are required to sign off on any transactions.

 ### Benefits of using a Multi-sig Wallet